mohamedawnallah/Learning-Bitcoin/cryptographic_algorithms/README.md

 - hashlib for computing SHA256 hashes
 - Crypto.Cipher for performing encryption and decryption using PKCS1_OAEP
 - Crypto.PublicKey for generating and importing RSA keys.

+# Use Cases of Asymmetric Encryption
+- `Public Key Infrastructure (PKI)` the public key is used for encryption and the private key for decryption
+- `Digital Signature` The owner of key pairs(public,private) signs data using private key and anyone who has the public key may verify this signature (Encryption(public_key,private_key) + Hashing = Digital Signature)
 # Encryption vs Encoding vs Hashing Algorithms
 - Encryption is Reversible, hashing's irreversible (One-way)
 - Encoding is the process of representing data in a form that’s convenient for people or computers to work with for example